dot361/webgpu-comet-tail/README.md

    From the orbital elements, the perihelion state is built in orbital plane coordinates (PQW), rotated into inertial IJK, then propagated to the current JD using **universal variables**.

 5. **Particles**
-   Each frame emits particles based on an activity law \(Q(r_h)\) (scaled by cumulative exposure fading).
+   Each frame emits particles based on an activity law (scaled by cumulative exposure fading).
 GPU or CPU path updates particle states and draws them.

 ---